 For now though, and with all this said, I want to talk about the number one excuse why people don’t invest in quality essential oils – the cost.

-I heard people say, ALL THE TIME, “I can’t afford essential oils – they’re too expensive.”But here’s the thing.
+I heard people say, ALL THE TIME, “I can’t afford essential oils – they’re too expensive.”
+But here’s the thing.
 If something is important enough, you will find a way to make it happen.

-I don’t know where you’re spending your money… maybe you like new shoes, or fancy coffee or getting your nails done.
+I don’t know where you’re spending your money… maybe you like new shoes, fancy coffee, or getting your nails done.
 There’s nothing wrong with any of these things, but if you say living chemical-free on a budget is a priority and you’re not willing to invest your time and money into it, then perhaps it’s really not a priority after all.

 And while I can’t evaluate your budget for you, or even tell you what your priorities should be, I can tell you what I have done to afford essential oils and practical ways you can do the same.

-I changed my mind set.
+1. I changed my mindset

 If you think you can’t afford to buy essential oils, or that they don’t belong in a frugal household, I can relate.
 I used to think that too.

-- I stopped buying new clothes and used Christmas money to pick up a few “new to me” items at a local second hand clothing store.
+- I stopped buying new clothes and used Christmas money to pick up a few “new to me” items at a local second-hand clothing store.

 - We stopped going out to eat.
 Completely.